-[Alexa: According to YELP, here are a few near by ones, 1.
+[Alexa: According to YELP, here are a few nearby ones, 1.
 Martin Steve, 2.
 Botel Meg ??
 3. Paediatric Dental Group 4.
 My Dentist ].

 So let’s try Google.
 Hey Google, OK Google, Ask NIB where’s the closest dentist?
 [Google: I have found a few NIB locations near you, the first one is Pure Dentistry… location details… the second one is Amazing Smiles Logan Dentist at 45 Wembley Road, Logan Central, The third one is National Dental Care, Algester at 257 Nottingham Road, Algester,] “Stop Google”.

-Like I said before we have thrown this around the room several times because it has never worked for us.
-So please share your comments I would love to hear your experiences and we will chat soon.
+Like I said before, we have thrown this around the room several times because it has never worked for us.
+So please share your comments, I would love to hear your experiences and we will chat soon.

-IN the city, a dental centre in the city, Alexa stop, it keeps coming up, but Google is very impressive that it has done that, let’s just really… [Alexa: I think you asking about flatulence?
+IN the city, a dental centre in the city, Alexa stop, it keeps coming up, but Google is very impressive that it has done that, let’s just really… [Alexa: I think you’re asking about flatulence?
 Flatulence also called … ] [Laughter] I am not asking about Flatulence!
 Alexa that is hilarious! 🙂Posted by Jason Hawkins on 1 July 2019